sparkfun/KickScraper/README.md

 ## Requirements
 - *nodejs* (latest stable)
 - *zombie* node module
+- *mongodb* node module

 ## Getting Started

-First, install the latest stable version of nodejs, clone the KickScraper repo, and install the zombie.js node module.
+First, install the latest stable version of nodejs, clone the KickScraper repo, and install the node modules.

     $ git clone git@github.com:sparkfun/KickScraper.git
     $ cd KickScraper
     $ npm install zombie
+    $ npm install mongodb

 Then, make a copy of the default config file and create a symlink called 'config.js' that points to it.